chaelin0722/asl-video-lookup-tool/README.md

 ```

 ## ⚠️ Configuration Notes
-Make sure to update all absolute paths in the following files to match your local directory structure.
+Ensure that you update all absolute paths in the following files to match your local directory structure.

 ✅ backend.js: